We all love our dogs like family! Unfortunately some human food can be toxic for dogs. Here's a list of Fruits and Vegetables Toxic for Dogs.

 5. Baking Soda, Baking Powder

-Baking Soda and Baking Powder are often used baking items are highly toxic to dogs.
+Baking Soda and Baking Powder are often used baking items are highly toxic to dogs in large amounts.
 They can cause vomiting, diarrhea and poisoning.

 Chives are part of the onion family and should never be given to either dogs or cats.

-We're all familiar with the different types of chocolate.
+We're all familiar with the different chocolate.
 Dark, white or milk chocolate.

 The problem with seeds of fruit is that they can cause blockages in a dogs’s small intestine.